Embed Env Vars in Files on a Nginx Docker Image with envsubst

 • If you try to build a mechanism on GCS that allows for easy rollback, the CI/CD workflow and scripts become complicated.

-Therefore, we plan to switch to delivering front-end files using Nginx and deploying its Docker image on Cloud Run.
+Therefore, we have switched to delivering front-end files using Nginx and deploying its Docker image on Cloud Run.

 This method provides the following benefits: